-The Fan Shengzhi shu 氾勝之書 "Book of Fan Shengzhi" is the oldest surviving agricultural treatise of China.
+Fan Shengzhi shu 氾勝之書 "Book of Fan Shengzhi", also called Han Fan Shengzhi yishu 漢氾勝之遺書, is the oldest surviving agricultural treatise of China.
 It was written during the late Former Han 前漢 (206 BCE-8 CE) period.
-The oldest bibliographical records of China talks of a book Fan Shengzhi of 18 chapters.
-The Tang period 唐 (618-907) scholar Lu Deming 陸德明 (Erya shiwen 爾雅釋文) calls the book Fan Shengzhi zhongzhi shu 氾勝之種植書, the commentator Li Shan 李善 (Wenxua zhu 文選注) speaks of it as Fan Shengzhi tiannong shu 氾勝之田農書.
+The oldest bibliographical records of China talk of a book Fan Shengzhi of 18 chapters.
+The Tang-period 唐 (618-907) scholar Lu Deming 陸德明 (c.
+550-630), mentioning this book in his commentary Erya shiwen 爾雅釋文, calls it Fan Shengzhi zhongzhi shu 氾勝之種植書, while the commentator Li Shan 李善 (630-689), compiler of the commentary Wenxua zhu 文選注, speaks of it as Fan Shengzhi tiannong shu 氾勝之田農書.

-Fan Shengzhi 氾勝之(or Fan Sheng 氾勝, sometimes written 汜勝之) was originally called Fan Sheng 凡勝 but he adopted the family name Fan 氾, which is actually the name of a river to whose banks he had to flee during the disturbances in the Qin period 秦 (221-206 BCE).
-He probably came from the region of Shandong and was an official court gentleman for consultation (yilang 議郎), then agricultural development commissioner (quannongshi 勸農使) and *Commissioner of charioteers (qingche shizhe 輕車使者).
-In these tasks he was entrusted with the revenue of the region of Guanzhong 關中 around the Capital.
-He had therefore practical experience in agiculture and wrote down what he knew about the basics of agriculture, ploughing, sewing, the observance of time and weather, growing, harvest, and processing of the crops.
+Fan Shengzhi 氾勝之(or Fan Sheng 氾勝, sometimes written 汜勝之) was originally called Fan Sheng 凡勝, but he adopted the family name Fan 氾, which is actually the name of a river to whose banks he had to flee during the disturbances in the Qin period 秦 (221-206 BCE).
+He probably hailed from the region of Shandong and was an official court gentleman for consultation (yilang 議郎), then agricultural development commissioner (quannongshi 勸農使) and *Commissioner of charioteers (qingche shizhe 輕車使者).
+In these tasks he was entrusted with the revenue of the region of Guanzhong 關中 around the capital Chang'an 長安 (today's Xi'an 西安, Shaanxi).
+He had therefore practical experience in agriculture and wrote down what he knew about the basics of agriculture, like ploughing, sewing, the observance of time and weather, growing, harvest, and processing of the crops.
 Later on he rose to the office of Censor-in-chief (yushi dafu 御史).

 His treatise includes information about many field crops, not only grains.
 The preparation of "compartment" fields (qutianfa 區田法 or quzhongfa 區種法; deep-ploughing and planting in square compartments which enabled plants to better resist drought) plays a very important part in the whole book.
 From the descriptions it can be seen which agricultural methods were used during the Former Han period, and which crops were cultivated in northern China, and how they were raised and processed.
 For all crops described, the time of ploughing and field preparation is given, the type of soil and how it can be ameliorated, the type of manure used for this (soutianfa 溲種法), how irrigation worked, by which methods weeds were cut out, and how harvest worked.
 The Fan Shengzhi shu provided an exact description of the deep-ploughing method developed at that time and by which the soil was enabled to preserve moisture and fertility.
 At the same time the "compartment method" allowed higher yields per acre.